SwellRT/swellrt/README.md

 # SwellRT, a Real-Time Federated Collaboration Framework

-This is a Real-time collaboration framework based on [Apache Wave](http://incubator.apache.org/wave/).
+This is a collaboration framework based on [Apache Wave](http://incubator.apache.org/wave/).
-It allows you to write real-time collaborative apps for Web (JavaScript or GWT), Android and Java.
+It allows to write real-time collaborative apps for **Web** (JavaScript or GWT), **Android** and **Java**.

-In a nutshell, SwellRT provides to apps shared objects that can be changed by different participants at the same time.
+In a nutshell, SwellRT provides to apps shared objects that can be modified by different participants on nearly real-time distributing changes and managing concurrency.
-Changes are distributed and notified to all participants on nearly real-time.

-In particular you can use "text" shared objects supporting collaborative real-time editing.
+In particular, **text objects support collaborative real-time editing.**

 You can install your own server infrastructure or build on top of an existing SwellRT provider.
 SwellRT servers can be federated, so your app can be deployed in a decetralized way and become interoperable easily.